Biodiversity, agriculture and free-range hens in the PV park

 • The good news is that the extensification of land use through the open-space PV system could bring about a positive change in the soil microbiome.

-After evaluating all the investigations, we draw up a catalogue of measures and a maintenance concept for the plant area.
-Our aim is to protect the existing biodiversity as well as rare and endangered species and, if possible, to increase the genetic diversity.
+After evaluating all the studies, we will draw up a catalogue of measures and a maintenance concept for the plant area.
+Our aim is to protect existing biodiversity and rare and endangered species and, if possible, to increase genetic diversity.

 Potential of agri-PV

-Although only around 400 megawatts of Germany's total installed PV capacity of 100,000 megawatts has been implemented as agri-PV to date, the potential for ‘double harvesting’[1] is enormous.
-Studies by the Fraunhofer Institute for Solar Energy Systems (ISE) in Freiburg estimate that agricultural land offers a potential of up to 500,000 megawatts of peak solar power.[2]
+Although only around 400 megawatts of Germany's total installed PV capacity of 100,000 megawatts has been implemented as agri-PV to date, the potential for ‘double harvesting is enormous.[1]
+Studies by the Fraunhofer Institute for Solar Energy Systems (ISE) in Freiburg estimate that agricultural land offers a potential of up to 500,000 megawatts of peak solar capacity.[2]

 Do you have any questions about our PV parks?
 Feel free to contact us!